emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 * Monthly price collection of FFOS Device
+[TODO]  Are we specfifying camera, processor, size?
-* Monthly price collection of devices competing against Firefox OS devices
+* Monthly price collection of devices competing against Firefox OS devices [TODO]  Shall we break this into those phones we know about, and those we don't?
-* Monthly collection of pictures & videos of in market implementation : billboards, events, websites screenshots, promotions…
+* Monthly collection of pictures & videos of in market implementation : billboards, events, websites screenshots, promotions… [TODO] Be clear if this will be in he first version of the web app.
 * Observations